Hello everyone. This is a tricky one and a long read; apologies in advance!

 Coming to your current query:

-1] If you have any very concrete role in the chain [meaning, if your words are heeded to by those who matter], then pl talk to him, or better still, meet him once--you get to know the body language better in a F2F.
-The focal point of your meeting ought to be to judge if what he is now saying ['has realised his mistake and would like to join back'] is the ACTUAL reason.
+1) If you have any very concrete role in the chain [meaning, if your words are heeded to by those who matter], then please talk to him, or better still, meet him once - you get to know the body language better in a face-to-face interaction.
+The focal point of your meeting ought to be to judge if what he is now saying ['has realized his mistake and would like to join back'] is the ACTUAL reason.
 There could be many reasons for such a decision.
-I have seen cases where the actual reason(s) are masked-out & the answer that's acceptable is usually given.
+I have seen cases where the actual reasons are masked out and the answer that's acceptable is usually given.

-[Incidentally, the very fact of his admission about his mistake indirectly corroborates that he knew very well all along in his earlier stint that he was taking advantage of the situation--could be taken as one pointer to his attitude: very calculative & manipulative, when it suits him.
-It depends on the situation(s) whether such a trait is good or bad for the organization--there can't be a defacto/absolute veto on such aspects].
+Incidentally, the very fact of his admission about his mistake indirectly corroborates that he knew very well all along in his earlier stint that he was taking advantage of the situation - could be taken as one pointer to his attitude: very calculative and manipulative when it suits him.
+It depends on the situation(s) whether such a trait is good or bad for the organization - there can't be a de facto or absolute veto on such aspects.

-2] Since you say this would be a critical position, if he is re-inducted, maybe you could run a discrete/informal Background Check about him @ his current Employer--could give you more clarity on his intent, either before or after your F2F with him.
+2) Since you say this would be a critical position, if he is re-inducted, maybe you could run a discreet/informal background check about him at his current employer - could give you more clarity on his intent, either before or after your face-to-face with him.

 Once you have completed the above steps, you should have the answer to your first question: to take him back or not.

 All your subsequent queries would only follow this stage.
-Suggest move one-step-at-a-time, instead of jumping the gun, so to say.
+Suggest moving one step at a time, instead of jumping the gun, so to say.

-Who knows--maybe you COULD get enough dope on him to convince your Top Management that the step wouldn't be in the company's interest?
-Or you could get some leading answers to your other 2 queries too, without you having to break your head on them?
+Who knows - maybe you COULD get enough information on him to convince your top management that the step wouldn't be in the company's interest?
+Or you could get some leading answers to your other two queries too, without you having to break your head on them?

 TS